Our research is editorially independent but we may earn a commission for purchases made through our links.

 California is known for its beautiful beaches, but those magnificent stretches of sand are a lot more diverse than you probably realized.
-Here you can find everything from quintessential Southern California spots filled with sunbathers to remote rugged beaches that can sometimes be enjoyed all to yourself.
+Here you can find everything from beautiful beachfront resorts to quintessential Southern California spots filled with sunbathers to remote rugged beaches that can sometimes be enjoyed all to yourself.

 Black Sands Beach, The Lost Coast

 Black Sands Beach, part of the 80-mile-long Lost Coast in Humboldt County, is a result of hundreds of years of erosion from nearby gray-shale cliffs along the shore.
 Like much of this breathtakingly wild and remote region, it’s a tranquil, secluded beach, ideal for doing nothing at all, as well as for exploring, beachcombing, and even nude sunbathing, with nudists typically congregating near the southern end of this mystical 3.5-mile stretch of sand.
 To get there, you’ll need to take the scenic hour-long drive on the twisting back roads from Highway 101 toward Shelter Grove.

 This beach is located between Santa Cruz and San Francisco at the edge of the Pescadero Marsh Natural Preserve.
 Its hidden sandy coves, marine life-filled tide pools and wide open mile-long shoreline make it one of the best in the state.
 Getting there is a spectacular journey in itself – no matter which direction you travel on Highway One you’ll take in a series of jaw-dropping views, stopping occasionally at the pullouts to look for spouts from passing whales.
 Once there, enjoy one of the prettiest beach walks in California and outstanding bird watching at the marsh by taking the North Pond Trail.